2.4 A War That Pays For Itself

 Bob: Did the Christians of Medina object?

 Uzza: There is evidence that Christians, before Islam, lived in peace with the Arabs of Mecca.
-In fact, it was a Christian cousin of Muhammad by the name of Waraqa who convinced him his dreams and visions were actually communications from on High.
+In fact, it was a Christian cousin of Muhammad by the name of Waraqa who convinced him his dreams and visions were communications from Paradise.

-Bob: That has to be the most influential Christian of all times.
+Bob: He has to be the most influential Christian of all times.

 Uzza: We don't know if there were any Christians in Medina when Allah imposed the tax after the breakup; but the Jews, who were then still a force to be reckoned with, ridiculed what they believed was an attempt at extortion by Muhammad, saying that God could not be so poor as to need their money.